SonOfLightY/Motorcycle-Load-Signal-Classification/README.en.md

 ## Project Overview

 This project was developed as a continuation of my internship project at the Directorate of Information Technology, Universitas Brawijaya (DTI UB).
-The project was motivated by a parking monitoring problem within the Universitas Brawijaya campus area.
+The project was motivated by a parking monitoring problem within the Universitas Brawijaya campus area, especially related to the mismatch between displayed parking capacity information and the actual condition in the field.

-The main issue addressed in this project is the mismatch between actual parking capacity and the information shown to users.
-In some cases, parking areas that are already full may still appear to have available capacity, causing students to spend unnecessary time searching for parking spaces.
-On the other hand, parking areas that still have available spaces may appear to be full, resulting in inefficient use of parking facilities.
+In some situations, parking areas that are already full may still appear to have available capacity, causing students to spend more time searching for a parking space.
+On the other hand, parking areas that still have available spaces may appear to be full, resulting in less effective use of parking facilities.

 To address this problem, this project develops a one-gate parking monitoring prototype that classifies passing objects as either motorcycles or non-motor objects.
-The system uses load cell sensors to capture dynamic load changes, ultrasonic sensors to support direction detection, and a Decision Tree model for object classification.
+The system uses dynamic load signals from load cell sensors, ultrasonic sensors to support direction detection, and a Decision Tree method for the classification process.

-The classification result and direction detection are then used to automatically update parking capacity information and display it on a P10 LED panel.
+The classification and direction detection results are then used to automatically update parking capacity information and display it on a P10 LED panel.

 ---